acuminous/yadda/README.md

     "there are 99 green bottles standing on the wall" ]);
 ```
-However we think that Given/When/Then (along with And/But/With) is a good starting point, so we recommend using Yadda.localisation.English instead of the vanilla Yadda.Library.
-This adds 'given', 'when', 'then', 'and', 'but' and 'with' helper methods, enabling you to define your steps as follows...
+However we think that Given/When/Then (along with And/But/With/If) is a good starting point, so we recommend using Yadda.localisation.English instead of the vanilla Yadda.Library.
+This adds 'given', 'when' and 'then' helper methods, enabling you to define your steps as follows...
 ```js
 var library = new Yadda.Library()
     .given("$NUM green bottle(?:s){0,1} standing on the wall", function(number) {